Skip to content

 Here’s why this usually happens!

-The “Post Covid” economy has created a shortage of skilled workers, so this situation will worsen rather than improve.
+The post-COVID economy has created a shortage of skilled workers, so this situation will worsen rather than improve.

-Befriend the listing agent and push the process along as best you both can.
 Don’t play commission roulette by waiting.
 If you get lucky, the listing agent will have done their due diligence and rooted out any issues before accepting your offer,

 Don’t count on luck; suck up to the escrow officer, as they are the ones who can push the process along as well.
+Get the HOA president’s and board of directors’ names and seek their help.

 7. Litigation.
 Litigation involving an HOA is usually a deal-killer unless it’s minor or doesn’t affect the subject unit and its building.